sdisalvo-crd/react-template/Readme.md

 1. Start from a basic React app + Webpack 5 boilerplate (example: https://github.com/sdisalvo-crd/react-template.git).

-2. Add the following dependencies to the `package.json` file and run `npm install` to install them:
+2. Add the following dependencies to the `package.json` file and run `npm install` to install them (remove the comments):

 ```
 // This is Emurgo Serialization lib https://github.com/Emurgo/cardano-serialization-lib